 To certify a Thread product, all certification test cases must be run on the Thread Test Harness software.

 A detailed description of how to assemble and configure a Thread Test Bed and run the Thread Test Harness can be found on the Thread Group’s Confluence wiki page.
 Access to this information is only available to members of the Thread Group, and access to the Thread Test Harness depends on the membership tier.

 The following procedure references the nRF52840 Development Kit.
 The same procedure can be used to run the certification using other development kits.

 Complete the following steps to prepare for the certification tests:

 Build the certification image.

-The Thread: CLI sample is used as a base, modified with the
+Use the Thread: CLI sample as a base, and apply the

 cd ncs/nrf/samples/openthread/cli/ west build -b nrf52840dk_nrf52840 -- -DOVERLAY_CONFIG="overlay-ci.conf;overlay-multiprotocol.conf" -DCONFIG_OPENTHREAD_LIBRARY=y